kyma-project/busola/CONTRIBUTING.md

 - Don't use comments when you can use a variable.
 - You must be able to explain your code in a simple language (understand the algorithm).
 - Don't use the `any` type, this is the last resort.
-- Try to keep the Pull Request small if possible.
+- Try to keep the pull request (PR) small if possible.
 Split big PRs into smaller ones, keep it civil for a reviewer.
 - Use translations instead of a simple string.
 - Organise files related to the same component in one folder.
 - Write tests for new components.